dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 Now you know - different versions of a library have various sonames, and the symlinks are carefully crafted by distribution maintainers.

-So, when you create a symlink your self, you are taking a huge risk, especially when creating links between libraries that have a different leading digit!
+So, when you create a symlink yourself, you are taking a huge risk, especially when creating links between libraries that have a different leading digit in their soname!

-As we saw, using the incorrect library at runtime can cause crashes, and if you break an essential binary (like `bash` for instance), you may no longer log in, which means your only choice will be to re-install your whole system from scratch.
-This is not theoretical by the way : it happened to me a long time ago, and I still remember it to this day.
+As we saw, using the incorrect library at runtime can cause crashes, and if you break an essential binary (like `bash` for instance), you may no longer be able to log in, which means your only choice may be to re-install your whole system from scratch.
+This is not theoretical by the way : it happened to me *years ago*, and I still remember it to this day.

 So, what to do if you get this error?